Farooq-azam-khan/project-gemini/README.md

 * [x] make `ListForm.js` display grid
 * [x] add form button should link to form creation modal (instead of the displaying it)
 * [x] add loading screen when `ListForm.js` is fetching forms
-* [ ] in the edit page, add an x button to delte form field from form
+* [ ] in the edit page, add an x button to delete form field from the form
 * [ ] add routers and prefise everything with `api/`
 * [ ] implement functionality for form submission (has button for submitting to history database)
 * [ ] deploy to heroku